afaundez/reaktor-challenge/README.md

 Refactoring the code to JSX syntax and splitting it into more files, the code got cleaner.
 It's time to add a search bar.

 The search bar is a new React component, and show suggestions based on the packages name.

+### Next Step: Style

+It's moment to add a little bit of style to appreciate the data in a better way